 - REAL-HEALTH RESPIRATORY (Asthma)

 - REAL-HEALTH CARDIOVASCULAR (Triple aim of blood pressure control, high intensity statin use and bleeding reduction)

-It also builds on the new Discovery programme, funded by the local CCGs and Endeavour Health charity, currently developing real-time patient level integration of all GP and hospital electronic health records in four CCGs (Tower Hamlets, Newham, City and Hackney, Waltham Forest).
+This work builds on the Discovery programme, funded by local CCGs and Endeavour Health charity, which is developing real-time patient level integration of all GP and hospital electronic health records across four CCGs (Tower Hamlets, Newham, City and Hackney, Waltham Forest).
 REAL-HEALTH will support the development of clinical, business and research intelligence for which the new Discovery Data Service will provide the underlying linked data.